robinsao/gdg-code/README.md

 # Overview

-Code for my GDG Hackathon in 2025.
+Code for our group in GDG Hackathon, 2025.

 This only has mock data; it's not yet connected to a functional backend